thedeepengine/full-metal-weaviate/README.md

 https://thedeepengine.github.io/full-metal-weaviate/docs/quickstart/

-## Example return fields

-Along with querying and loading, fmw provide a simplified way to get your returned fields, as its less verbose and reduced to a minimal syntax:

-For example:

-- return field attributes: `name,desc`
-- return field and references: `name,desc,hasRef1:name,hasRef2:name,desc`
-- return field vector along with classic fields: `name,desc,vector`
-- return named vector along with: `name,desc,vector:vectorname`
-- return field along with deeply nested ref: `name,hasRef1.hasRef3:name)` or `name,hasRef1>(hasRef3:name)`
-- return named vector of reference: `name,hasRef1:name,vector:vector_name`

-#### Unresolved reference

-When loading references, you can provide a query rather than a uuid.
-If the query returns a single item, the reference will be loaded, if not it raises an exception:

-### Limitation/next steps/things that need to change
+### Limitation/next steps/things that needs to change

-- Does not handle tenants yet
+- Does not handle tenants
 - Currently this library is monkey patching Weaviate, should be handled with proper class inheritance or something
 - Not handling near_vector queries and other hybrid search, it might be nice to handle this as well